MartaKliuchnik/hospital-appointment-scheduler/README.md

 Description: No schedule with the specified ID exists in the database.

 ```
 {
-  "error": "Schedule not found."
+    "message": "Schedule not found."
 }
 ```